 MSc Human Resource Management

-On this course, you'll develop your existing HR skills and knowledge, and grow your leadership and management skills too.
+You'll develop your existing HR skills and knowledge, and grow your leadership and management skills.
 You'll put the theory you learn into practice, and when you graduate, you'll have met the requirements for CIPD HR Professional Map at Advanced Level 7.

-What's more, your Master's degree can help you move up the ladder in your current workplace, and open doors to exciting new roles elsewhere.
+What's more, your MSc can help you move up the ladder in your current workplace, and open doors to exciting new roles elsewhere.
 And you'll have transferrable skills too, so you can explore careers in recruitment or business development.

 What you'll experience

 - Get to grips with the key themes in HR management, covering leadership and management skills, talent management, and employment relationships

 - Have the opportunity to undertake a work placement in an HR environment, where you'll get valuable experience and put theory into practice